Patrick-E-Rankin/Mach3Controller/README.md

 You will load the INO files in Arduino IDE and compile it for the ESP32. <br>
 I will not go through the steps for that, lots of youtube videos and articles explaining how to get setup. <br>

+## Android

+Excited about this new app I made on App Inventor!
+AIA file is included in the Android folder along with the great UDP library/extension<br>
+from <a href="https://ullisroboterseite.de/android-AI2-UDP.html">Ulrich</a>?
+Anyway I'm including it in the folder as well.

 ### Prerequisites

 Windows 7 or newer (I have not tested 32 bit if you are running Mach3 on 32 bit windows let me know how this performs)